-The Company provides limited guarantees on certain energy and natural gas storage management contracts entered into by the distribution utilities.
+The Company provides limited guarantees on certain energy and gas storage management contracts entered into by the distribution utilities.
 The Company's policy is to limit the duration of these guarantees.
-As of September 30, 2019, there were approximately \$4.3 million of guarantees outstanding.
+As of March 31, 2020, there were approximately \$6.2 million of guarantees outstanding.
 Leases

-Unitil's subsidiaries lease some of their vehicles, machinery and office equipment under both capital and operating lease arrangements.
+Unitil's subsidiaries and also lease some of their vehicles, machinery and office equipment under both capital and operating lease arrangements.

-Total rental expense under operating leases charged to operations for the three months ended September 30, 2019 and 2018 amounted to \$0.4 million and \$0.4 million, respectively.
-Total rental expense under operating leases charged to operations for the nine months ended September 30, 2019 and 2018 amounted to \$1.1 million and \$1.4 million, respectively.
+Total rental expense under operating leases charged to operations for the three months ended March 31, 2020 and 2019 amounted to \$0.4 million and \$0.4 million, respectively.